Liver Transplant Surgery in Turkey: Cost & Reviews

 What is domino liver transplant?

 DLT or domino liver transplantation is transferring a liver from a patient presenting a metabolic disease.
-The reciever is a patient with an end-stage hepatic disease.
+The receiver is a patient with an end-stage hepatic disease.

 This aims to reduce the effect of the recurrent syndrome in the recipient.
 The recipient will not develop the metabolic syndrome.